-To choose rollover, the demerger must be an eligible demerger.
-The head entity will usually advise you of this.
+To choose a rollover, the demerger must be an eligible demerger.

-If you choose rollover:
+If you choose a rollover:

-you disregard any capital gain or capital loss made under the demerger, and your new interests in the demerged entity are acquired on the date of the demerger.
+- you disregard any capital gain or capital loss made under the demerger, and - your new interests in the demerged entity are acquired on the date of the demerger.
 However, if a proportion of your original interests was acquired before 20 September 1985 (pre-CGT), the same proportion of your new interests in the demerged entity is treated as pre-CGT assets.

-If you do not choose rollover:
+If you do not choose a rollover:

-- you cannot disregard any capital gain or capital loss made under the demerger, and - all your new interests in the demerged entity are acquired on the date of the demerger.
+- vou cannot disregard any capital gain or capital loss made under the demerger, and - all your new interests in the demerged entity are acquired on the date of the demerger.